christopher-wolff-zz/reddit-analysis/project/project.md

 Now, we can finally test our hypothesis.
 The null hypothesis and the alternative hypothesis are as follows.

-H0: A post's score is independent of the title's sentiment polarity.
+H0: The mean post score for negative posts is equal to the mean post score of positive posts.
 HA: Negative posts have a higher mean score than positive posts.

 For this analysis, we will ignore posts with neutral sentiment and only focus on those with positive or negative sentiment polarity.
 Before we start, we need to verify whether all conditions for valid simulation based inference are met.
 Our "population" is the set of all Reddit posts in December 2017 and has a size of 10,567,492.
 Our sample is taken at random without replacement and has a size of 1,000,000.
 Since the sample size is less than 10% of the population size, the independence condition is therefore met.
 Additionally, we require more than 30 samples, which we also have.

 First, we calculate the observed difference in mean score between posts with negative and positive `sent_class`.

-We find that, in our sample, negative posts have an average score which is 12.48 higher than positive posts.
+We find that in our sample, negative posts have an average score which is 12.48 higher than positive posts.
 Next, let's figure out whether this difference could be due to chance using bootstrapping with permutation.

 The resulting null distribution of the differences in means in shown below.